-Breast implants are a common procedure, and here in Fort Worth, Dr. Max can perform them with the skill and experience you need.
+Breast implants are a common procedure, and here, Dr. Max can perform them with the skill and experience you need.
 As with any surgical procedure, your overall health and well-being are the top priority, and that includes life after breast augmentation surgery.

 Mammograms are an important part of every woman’s health, and you should schedule them with your doctor at least once every two years starting around age 40.
 (If you’re at risk of cancer or have a history in your family, consider scheduling mammograms once a year.)
 When considering breast implants, no matter your age, it pays to ask if they will interfere with mammograms either now or in the future.
 The answer is complicated, and it involves awareness and understanding beyond either not worrying about it at all or avoiding breast implants because of those concerns.

 As always, knowledge is the key, and the more you know going into the procedure, the better you’ll be able to address future concerns such as mammograms in a healthy and proactive way.

 Be Aware of the Effects of Breast Implants